 The VAC is grateful for Richard Alcorn’s hard work getting the process set up for identified Bush Heritage Reserves.

 Photos taken by Bush Heritage volunteers on Reserves were also recognised during National Volunteer Week in May.
 The theme of the week was Recognise, Reconnect and Reimagine.
 Congratulations to Mark Davidson, Jacqui Raynes, Shane Woltmann and Nicky Rolls for their winning submissions in the fauna, flora, landscape and people category respectively.
-View all the incredible photos submitted by volunteers.

 Important work on volunteer strategy and processes has also continued.
 The VAC has represented the voice of volunteers on Bush Heritage’s 2030 Strategy, Covid-19 Guidelines, Recognition Guidelines, and a review of the volunteer hourly rate.